JetBrains/kotlin/samples/win32/README.md

 To build use `..\gradlew assemble`.

-To run use `..\gradlew runProgram` or execute the program directly:
+To run use `..\gradlew runReleaseExecutableWin32` or execute the program directly:

     `.\build\exe\main\release\MessageBox.exe`.